shreyaswill/builder/README.md

 ### Redux State Management

-:one:**build.ts:** Stores the drag-and-drop elements for each user, handling creation, updates, and deletions.
+:one:**build.ts:**    -Stores the drag-and-drop elements for each user, handling creation, updates, and deletions.

-:two:**selected.ts:** Tracks the currently selected user and element, ensuring UI interactions update correctly.
+:two:**selected.ts:** -Tracks the currently selected user and element, ensuring UI interactions update correctly.

-:three:**users.ts:** Manages user registration and authentication details.
+:three:**users.ts:** -Manages user registration and authentication details.

 ### Local Storage Persistence

-he Redux store is persisted using redux-persist, so data (elements, users, selections) remains saved even after a page refresh.
+The Redux store is persisted using redux-persist, so data (elements, users, selections) remains saved even after a page refresh.

 The persistConfig in index.ts ensures that all state is stored in the browser’s local storage.